thepirat000/Audit.NET/README.md

 AuditConfiguration.SetCreationPolicy(EventCreationPolicy.InsertOnStartReplaceOnEnd);
 ```

-Initialization example to use the Event Log provider with an InsertOnEnd Creation Policy:
+Initialization to use the Event Log provider with an InsertOnEnd Creation Policy:
 ```c#
 AuditConfiguration.SetDataProvider(new EventLogDataProvider()
 {